-Mergers and acquisitions are significant events for a company.
-The D&Os have a major role in evaluating all essential aspects related to these and also in voting for any such activity or change.
-However, these leaders are exposed to the risk of litigation once such a decision is taken.
-In case of any post-M&A litigation, any lawsuits faced can be damaging both to the company and to the D&O’s own standing and financial value in the market.
+Mergers and acquisitions (M&A) are significant events for a company.
+Senior officers play a major role in evaluating all M&A-related aspects and in voting for any such activity or change.
+However, this exposes them to the risk of litigation once such a decision is taken.
+Post-M&A litigation can be damaging both to the company and to the person standing and financial value of directors and officers themselves.

-A constant risk looming large for the D&Os is that of facing a derivative lawsuit claim.
-Such kinds of claims are usually based on issues like breach of fiduciary duty.
-While some lawsuits of this kind are trivial and thus not very harmful for the individual, others can leave the individual in dire straits legally and financially.
+A constant risk looming large for directors and officers is that of derivative lawsuit claims.
+Such claims are usually based on issues like breach of fiduciary duty.
+Some such lawsuits are trivial and thus not very harmful for the individual.
+But others can leave the individual in dire straits legally and financially.

-Cryptocurrency has become an innovation for executing financial transactions and creating wealth.
-The technology itself is seen as remarkable, but unfortunately, it attracts serious regulations because of the high risk involved.
-It also exposes officers to the risk of severe claims if there are frauds or any defaults.
+Cryptocurrency is now popularly used in executing financial transactions and creating wealth.
+Although the technology is considered remarkable, its use is governed by serious regulations because of the high risk involved.
+It also exposes a company’s decision-makers to the risk of severe claims in case of fraud or default.

-Since directors and officers have access to sensitive information and data, any default or discrepancy that is claimed as a case of data breach or fraud can bring huge penalties their way.
-This is a common risk that most Directors and officers of large companies face.
-Not only does such a case affect the concerned person’s reputation but it can also cause substantial financial losses, leaving them in an emotional as well as financial crisis.
+Since directors and officers have access to sensitive information, any data breach or fraud can bring huge penalties their way.
+This is a common risk that most senior personnel in large companies face.
+Such a case affects not only the concerned person’s reputation but can also cause substantial financial losses.

-After the #MeToo movement, many top-level leaders and directors feel there’s a high risk to their reputation from such cases.
-One case of alleged work-place harassment or wrongful employment practice can bring massive criticism and negativity from all sides, tarnishing the professional identity and status of the individual built over many years.
-Even if the individual in question is found to be innocent it can have a significant impact on their professional life.
+After the #MeToo movement, many top-level officers feel there’s a high risk to their reputation from such cases.
+One case of alleged workplace harassment or wrongful employment practice can tarnish an individual’s professional reputation.
+A court may eventually find the individual in question innocent.
+However, the legal process and press coverage can affect their professional lives.

-With regards to the above risks and situations, a D&O Liability insurance is a must-have policy that all companies should buy for their most precious resources.
-D&O liability insurance covers a wide range of lawsuits that might arise from employees, customers, vendors, shareholders, and even the general public.
-Moreover, D&O liability insurance also covers litigation that may arise due to another company’s wrongful acts, where the insured individual is serving as a nominee director.
-The policy also has a Side A cover, that promises to indemnify the person in case the company is not permitted to do so.
-Hence it is very important to keep the most critical assets of your company secured with D&O liability insurance.
+And an effective tool in any such risk-management arsenal is directors and officers (D&O) liability insurance.
+This is a comprehensive policy.
+It covers lawsuits that might arise from dissatisfied employees, customers, vendors, shareholders, and even the general public.
+Moreover, D&O liability insurance covers litigation that may arise due to wrongful acts on the part of another company, where the insured individual is serving as a nominee director.
+The policy also has a Side A cover, that promises to indemnify the individual in case the company cannot do so.
+Hence, it is very important to secure your company’s most critical assets with D&O liability insurance.